ceph charm: migration to ceph-mon and ceph-osd¶

 The new ceph-mon units now need to be related to the ceph-osd application:

-juju integrate ceph-mon ceph-osd
+juju add-relation ceph-mon ceph-osd

 Depending on your deployment you’ll also need to add relations for other applications, for example: